 2.1.
 Study Areas

-We focus on four watersheds in the four corners of the Seattle, Washington metropolitan area: Taylor Creek, Thornton Creek, Longfellow Creek, and Pipers Creek.
+We focused on four watersheds in the four corners of the Seattle, Washington metropolitan area: Taylor Creek, Thornton Creek, Longfellow Creek, and Pipers Creek.
 Figure 1 shows Seattle, Washington and the four watershed areas along with their respective stream networks.
 Note that two of the watersheds drain into Puget Sound to the west, and two drain into Lake Washington to the east.

 <Insert Figure 1 Here>

-Table 1 shows the percentage distribution of land use for each of the four watersheds, as derived from the 1-m land use/ land cover data obtained from the University of Washington.
-Note that the 1-m data were resampled to 10 m to match the digital elevation data, as is further described in the Input Data section.
+Table 1 shows the percentage distribution of land use for each of the four watersheds, as derived from the 1-m land use/ land cover data obtained from the University of Washington (source?).
+Note that the 1-m data were resampled to 10 m to match the digital elevation data (see Input Data section).

 <Insert Table 1 Here>

-According to Table 1, the four watersheds vary in size from approximately 3 km2 to 31 km2, yet the land use classification characteristics are remarkably similar.
-For example, the percentages of buildings were 10%, 10%, 10%, and 11% Taylor, Thornton, Longfellow and Pipers watersheds, respectively.
-These data may be useful for comparison with other urbanized areas throughout the United States and the world.
+The four watersheds vary in size from approximately 3 km2 to 31 km2, yet the land use classification characteristics are remarkably similar (Table 1).
+For example, the percentages of buildings were 10%, 10%, 10%, and 11% in Taylor, Thornton, Longfellow and Pipers watersheds, respectively..

-Longfellow Creek is located in the southwestern corner of Seattle, Washington and represents the highest urbanized watershed among the four based on its percentage of buildings and impervious surfaces (e.g., roads, parking lots, and sidewalks).
-The High Point neighborhood accounts for approximately 10% of the Longfellow Creek watershed, and this neighborhood has worked with Seattle Public Utilities since the 1980s to adopt green infrastructure practices such as grass and vegetated swales, porous pavement, and a large storm-water pond to slow runoff and filter contaminants before reaching the creek and ultimately heading to the Puget Sound (Seattle Public Utilities, 2018).
+Longfellow Creek is located in the southwestern corner of Seattle, Washington and is the most urbanized watershed among the four based on its percentage of buildings and impervious surfaces (e.g., roads, parking lots, and sidewalks).
+The High Point neighborhood, accounting for approximately 10% of the Longfellow Creek watershed, has worked with Seattle Public Utilities since the 1980s to adopt green infrastructure practices such as grass and vegetated swales, porous pavement, and a large storm-water pond to slow runoff and filter contaminants before reaching the creek and ultimately heading to the Puget Sound (Seattle Public Utilities, 2018).

-Thornton Creek is located in the northeastern corner of Seattle, Washington and represents the largest of the four watersheds (31 km2).
-The watershed is heavily urbanized including the crossing of the N-S-bound Interstate 5, which cuts through the western portion of the watershed.
-Numerous green infrastructure and low-impact design studies have been implemented in Thornton Creek, including the widely known Thornton Creek Water Quality Channel (US EPA, 2016).
-Approximately 10% of the watershed’s area includes buildings that will be hypothetically converted to green roofs in this study.
+Thornton Creek, the largest of the four watersheds (31 km2), is located in the northeastern corner of Seattle, Washington..
+The watershed is heavily urbanized and is crossed by Interstate 5, which cuts through the western portion of the watershed.
+Numerous GI and low-impact design studies have been implemented in Thornton Creek, including the Thornton Creek Water Quality Channel (US EPA, 2016).
+Approximately 10% of the watershed area includes buildings that will be hypothetically converted to green roofs in this study.

-Pipers Creek is located on the western side of Seattle, Washington and flows directly into Puget Sound.
-The watershed holds the highest percentage of forests of all the watersheds (46%) in our sample.
-However, approximately 11% of the watershed area can be attributed to buildings.
+Pipers Creek, located on the western side of Seattle, Washington, flows directly into Puget Sound.
+The watershed holds the highest percentage of forests (46%) of all the watersheds in our sample.
+However, approximately 11% of the watershed area is covered by buildings.

-Taylor Creek is located in the southeastern region of Seattle, Washington and flows into Lake Washington.
+Taylor Creek, located in the southeastern region of Seattle, Washington, flows into Lake Washington.
 Taylor is the smallest watershed in our sample (3 km2), and the total areal percentage of buildings within the watershed is 10%.
 While restoration efforts led by the Seattle Public Utilities have been conducted throughout the watershed since 1971, the large-scale potential of green roof implementations have not been investigated.

-These four watersheds were chosen to be included in this study because they represent varying sizes of watersheds in each of the four corners of Seattle, Washington.
-Also, the input data required to run the watershed model, which will be described in a subsequent section, were available for each of these watersheds.
+These four watersheds were included in this study because they represent varying sizes of watersheds in each of the four corners of Seattle, Washington.
+Also, the input data required to run the watershed model were available for each of these watersheds.

 2.2.
 Watershed Model